pona-la/lipu-sona/pages/tokipona/index.md

 | [Polski / toki Posuka](pl_index.html) | Maksymilian Król (jan Otele) | 2021-05-15 |
 | [Русский / toki Losi](ru_index.html) | jan Lentan        | 2021-08-04 |

-This is the a series of pages comprising an attempt at an unofficial educational course about *toki pona*, a constructed language originally designed in 2001 and then gradually revised over the years by Sonja Lang.
+This is a series of pages comprising an attempt at an unofficial educational course about *toki pona*, a constructed language originally designed in 2001 and then gradually revised over the years by Sonja Lang.